Russia and Ukraine say civilians killed in overnight attacks

 PHOTO

-Russia and Ukraine said Friday that overnight aerial attacks had killed civilians, as both countries launched a wave of artillery and drone fire.
+Russia and Ukraine said Friday that overnight aerial attacks had killed civilians, as both countries launched a wave of artillery and drone fire at each other.

+Moscow-installed officials said overnight shelling by Kyiv's army on the Russian-held city of Donetsk killed three children while shelling of the border Belgorod region left a member of its territorial defence unit dead.

-"Russian troops attacked the Vinnytsia region with drones, there are dead and wounded," Ukraine's national police said in a statement on Telegram.
+Ukraine's national police said in a statement on Telegram that "Russian troops attacked the Vinnytsia region with drones, there are dead and wounded".

 "As a result of the enemy attack, a 52-year-old man was killed and his 53-year-old wife died in hospital," it said.